Health and environmental impact of the coal industry: Water management

 Surface mining may impair groundwater in numerous ways: by drainage of usable water from shallow aquifers; lowering of water levels in adjacent areas and changes in flow direction within aquifers; contamination of usable aquifers below mining operations due to infiltration (percolation) of poor-quality mine water; and increased infiltration of precipitation on spoil piles.
 Where coal or carbonaceous shale is present, increased infiltration may result in: increased runoff of poor-quality water and erosion from spoil piles, recharge of poor-quality water to shallow groundwater aquifers and poor-quality water flow to nearby streams.

 The contamination of both groundwater and nearby streams may be for long periods of time.
 Deterioration of stream quality results from acid mine drainage, toxic trace elements, high content of dissolved solids in mine drainage water, and increased sediment loads discharged to streams.
 When coal surfaces are exposed, pyrite comes in contact with water and air and forms sulfuric acid.
 As water drains from the mine, the acid moves into the waterways; as long as rain falls on the mine tailings the sulfuric-acid production continues, whether the mine is still operating or not.
 Also waste piles and coal storage piles can yield sediment to streams.
 Surface waters may be rendered unfit for agriculture, human consumption, bathing, or other household uses.

 There are five principal technologies used to control water flow at mine sites: diversion systems, ash ponds (surface impoundments), groundwater pumping systems, subsurface drainage systems, and subsurface barriers.

 In the United States, due to few federal and state regulations concerning ash ponds, most power plants do not use geomembranes, leachate collection systems, or other flow controls often found in municipal solid waste landfills.
 EPA promulgated more stringent requirements for ash ponds and landfills in its first national regulation in 2015.
-Subsequently, there has been litigation and several amendments or proposed revisions to the regulations.
-Final regulations are pending as of December 2020.
+In response to litigation, EPA published final regulations for ash ponds in 2020, requiring unlined ponds to be retrofitted with liners, or using alternatives to ponds for managing ash wastes.
+A final regulation for inactive surface impoundments was published in 2024.